sonata-nfv/tng-api-gtw/tng-router/README.md

 # 5GTANGO API Gateway
 This is the 5GTANGO API Gateway for the Verification&amp;Validation and Service Platforms (built on top of [SONATA](https://github.com/sonata-nfv)) repository.

-# Name of the project
-> Additional information or tag line

-A brief description of your project, what it is used for.

 ## Installing / Getting started

 A quick introduction of the minimal setup you need to get a hello world up &